 This section presents the estimated cost of all the major capital projects considered and documents the estimation methodology.
-Federal rules on fiscal constraint require costs to be in Year of Expenditure dollars (YOE\$) and to include capital as well as operations and maintenance (O&M) costs.
-Estimates of both types of costs therefore are needed, as well as the years in which these expenditures are expected to take place.
+Federal rules on fiscal constraint require costs to be in year-of-expenditure dollars (YOE) and include capital, as well as operations and maintenance (O&M) costs.
+Estimates of both types of costs are needed, as well as the years in which these expenditures are expected to take place.
 CMAP staff worked with implementers to update project information including scope, costs, phasing plans, and the portion of the project cost that would involve the addition of new capacity.
-Understanding the project cost dedicated to adding capacity versus the amount needed for maintenance is important in this process as the two cost categories have different budgetary constraints within the planning process.
+The need to understand the project cost for adding capacity versus the amount needed for maintenance also is important in this process.
+The two cost categories have different budgetary constraints within the planning process.